-4.11.1 An Accountable Entity may initiate a procurement process before signing or entry into force of the MCC Funding Agreement that will provide the funds for that procurement as long as the Accountable Entity does not sign the contract.
+4.11.1 An Accountable Entity may initiate a procurement process before signing, or entry into force, of the MCC Funding Agreement that will fund procurements as long as the Accountable Entity does not sign the contract.
 This is called Advance Contracting.
 The Accountable Entity undertakes Advance Contracting at its own risk, and any concurrence by MCC with the procedures, documentation, or proposal for award does not commit MCC to fund the contract in question if MCC finds that the procurement process was not conducted in accordance with this PPG.

-4.11.2 MCC will not entertain any request for payment or request for reimbursement for any payments made under any contract signed prior to the signing and entry into force of the applicable MCC Funding Agreement.
+4.11.2 MCC will not entertain any request for payment or request for reimbursement for any payments made under a contract signed prior to the signing and entry into force of the applicable MCC Funding Agreement.
 Such payments or reimbursements are referred to as Retroactive Financing, which is strictly prohibited.

-4.12 MCC Review
+4.12 MCC REVIEW

-To ensure that the Accountable Entity adheres to the MCC Program Procurement Principles and follows the policies and procedures set out in this PPG, MCC has the right to review the Accountable Entity's administration and management of MCC-funded procurement including all documents related to procurement planning, application of contract selection and award procedures.
+To ensure that the Accountable Entity adheres to the MCC Program Procurement Principles and follows the policies and procedures set out in this PPG, MCC has the right to review the Accountable Entity's administration and management of all procurements, from procurement planning to contract award and administration.
 Moreover, the Accountable Entity must request and obtain MCC prior approval for specific actions and decisions, which are set forth in this PPG and in Attachment A, PPG Approval Matrix, and Attachment C, PPG Other Requirements Matrix.